mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 * [tinypilot](https://github.com/mtlynch/tinypilot.git): Web server that forwards keystrokes to the Pi's virtual keyboard.
 * [ansible-role-tinypilot](https://github.com/mtlynch/ansible-role-tinypilot): The Ansible role for installing Tiny Pilot and its dependencies as systemd services.

+---
+*Thanks to Maxim Devaev for his incredible work on uStreamer.*